 For capacity outlook modelling, a range of notional transfer limits between sub-regions is used.
-This approach is aligned with the approach for setting generator capabilities (see Section 2.3.7)6 and broadly allows the transfer limits to reflect the impact of two major influences on transfer limits: ambient temperatures and demand.
+This approach is aligned with the approach for setting generator capabilities (see Section 2.3.7) and broadly allows the transfer limits to reflect the impact of two major influences on transfer limits: ambient temperatures and demand.

-AEMO first determines the transmission limits for reference temperatures listed in the Electricity Statement of Opportunities (ESOO) and Reliability Forecast Methodology Document7.
+AEMO first determines the transmission limits for reference temperatures listed in the ESOO and Reliability Forecast Methodology Document.
 This gives three conditions - "Summer 10% Probability of Exceedance (POE) Demand", "Winter Reference" and "Summer Typical".